1 9 6 5 – 1 9 6 6 (USA)

 Self-made multi-millionaire and widower O.K.
-Crackerby (Burl Ives) relocated his brood from Oklahoma to Florida where he bought a hotel in Palm Beach and moved himself and his three children into the whole top floor.
+Crackerby (Burl Ives) relocated his brood from Oklahoma to Florida where he bought the Hotel Havenhurst in Palm Beach and moved himself and his three children into the penthouse which occupied the whole top floor.

 There were a few things Crackerby wouldn’t tolerate – not getting his own way, being told he couldn’t accomplish something, and (especially) lacking the grace to climb socially.